 In 2004, 10,000 square feet of this new area was dedicated to trillium trials and production.
 In 2005, the research area was expanded by installing a Geophyte Test Bed on the south end of the property.

-Also, in 2004, construction began on Mystic Falls, a new waterfall/bog garden bio-retention area, featuring an ornamental pond, paved patio, winding steps, a walled rock garden, and a 20' tall waterfall, constructed with the expertise of Asheboro's Two Oaks Studio.
+Also, in 2004, construction began on Mt.
+Michelle and Mystic Falls, a new waterfall/bog garden bio-retention area, featuring an ornamental pond, paved patio, winding steps, a walled rock garden, and a 20' tall waterfall, constructed with the expertise of Asheboro's Two Oaks Studio.
 In 2006, Cattail Bridge over the recycling stream was installed by Gallucci Studios of Greensboro, NC.

 Garden Development 2008 - 2012

 In 2008, the Waterfall/Recycling Project was finally completed with the addition of a paver walk through the Sunken Garden, thanks to Envisions Paving of Raleigh. undefined